nobruinfo/midnightmega/readme.md

 might handle your .d81 and real disk drive inserted diskettes maliciously.
 Expect data loss.
 Feedback welcome as issue tickets.

+# Tools and experiments

+Also in subfolder `llvm` you find a script `xemu-image.bat`.
+This is currently used to populate an empty storage card image file to be used in Xemu.
+Upon receival of the MEGA65 it is planned to also choose in between image files and real seriel/network connections towards the hardware of course.
+You may want to look into to get some ideas for your own setup.

+All the files beginning `ht2...` are a BASIC handler for screen memory based text outputs to be saved as SEQ files.
+This is eightees project of mine when I was simulating a Teletext on a C64.
+I thought this might be an idea to create the help pages for Midnight Mega but am now considering a different approach.
+Still using a SEQ file but no longer oriented on a full screen I could maybe save all the project's strings into a single SEQ file.
+Meaning to also include all message box texts and so on.
+This is not yet begun.

-# requirements, project
+# Requirements, project

-## not yet in progress
+## Not yet in progress

-* greyed out function keys will get implemented
+* greyed out function keys will get implemented.
-* function keys in the foot of the screen will be showing more modifier key combinations
+* function keys in the foot of the screen will be showing more modifier key combinations.
-* storage card and file entry flags need to be handled outside of the dirent to further support illegal dirent attributes
+* storage card and file entry flags need to be handled outside of the dirent to further support illegal dirent attributes.
-* Hyppo SD card handling as far as possible (writing not yet implemented on Hyppo side)
+* Hyppo SD card handling as far as possible (writing not yet implemented on Hyppo side).
-* Creation of .d81 image files currently unsopported by Hyppo
+* Creation of .d81 image files currently unsopported by Hyppo.
 * For `llvm` replace most fixed strings for screen output with [their syntax](https://llvm-mos.org/wiki/Character_set).
 Maybe check how PETSCII differs from screen codes/attributes.
 Otherwise use the cc65 approach.
-* Maybe reading of a setting file to get configurable personal preferences a go, a seperate setup programme could be added to the disk
+* Maybe reading of a setting file to get configurable personal preferences a go, a seperate setup programme could be added to the disk.
-* [F1][Help] need to load a text file from the diskette and show the user, same routines to be used as for [F3]
+* [F1][Help] need to load a text file from the diskette and show the user, same routines to be used as for [F3].
-* GEOS VLIR filenames and file types are not displayed correctly, neither are they supported nor rejected
+* GEOS VLIR filenames and file types are not displayed correctly, neither are they supported nor rejected.
 * In addition to `.prg` and `.d81` create a ROM file with the programme to be used like so.

-## tasks
+## Tasks

 * ✓ Text based GUI, Midnight/Norton Commander oriented
 * ✓ copying of complete disk images, real diskettes respectively